 - if they have been required to attend the Summer School for Access, from that to a subsequent programme year unless they have completed the Summer School at a standard deemed to be satisfactory by the Senatus Academicus; or

-- from programme year 1 to programme year 2 unless they have accumulated, by award or recognition, at least 90 credit points at level 1 [including, by award, recognition or exemption, those required to enter programme year 2 for the degree programme for which they are currently registered]; or
+- from programme year 1 to programme year 2 unless they have accumulated, by award or recognition, or been exempted from, at least 90 credit points at level 1 [including those required to enter programme year 2 for the degree programme for which they are currently registered]; or

-- from programme year 2 to programme year 3 unless they have accumulated, by award or recognition, at least 210 credit points at levels 1 and 2 [including, by award, recognition or exemption those required to enter programme year 3 for the degree programme for which they are currently registered]; or
+- from programme year 2 to programme year 3 unless they have accumulated, by award or recognition, or been exempted from, at least 210 credit points at levels 1 and 2 [including those required to enter programme year 3 for the degree programme for which they are currently registered]; or

-- from programme year 3 of a non-honours degree programme year 4 of an Honours degree programme unless they have achieved at least 360 credit points, including all courses required to graduate, and have obtained the permission of the Head of School
+- from programme year 3 of a non-honours degree to programme year 4 of an Honours degree programme unless they have achieved at least 360 credit points, including all courses required to graduate

 - in all cases, unless they have satisfied such further requirements governing progression between programme years as may be prescribed in the Supplementary Regulations governing award of the degree programme for which they are registered.